Terry F. Robinson

 “‘A mere skeleton of history’: Reading Relics in Jane Austen's Northanger Abbey.”
 European Romantic Review 17.2 (Apr.
 2006): 215-227.

-Interviews and Online Writing
+Interviews & Online Writing

 "On This Day in 1824: The African Theatre and Ira Aldridge."
 BARS Blog: 'On This Day' Series.
-Forthcoming Jan.
-2024.
+Online.
+19 January 2024.

 "The David Garrick Monument, Westminster Abbey."
 RÊVE: Romantic Europe: The Virtual Exhibition.
 Ed.
 Nicola Watson and Catriona Seth.
 European Romanticisms in Association.
 Online.
 19 May 2023.